 Wealthsimple is an online investing and trading platform that began in 2014.
 They employ a team of expert financial advisors, highly-talented software engineers, data scientists, and designers.
-Many of the high-profile tech members have experience working with companies like Apple, Google, and Amazon.
+In addition, many high-profile tech members have experience working with companies like Apple, Google, and Amazon.

 Wealthsimple now has multiple options they offer clients.
-Users can invest using their world-renowned Robo-advisor, trade on the major U.S. and Canadian exchanges, and open a cash account.
+For example, users can invest using their world-renowned Robo-advisor, trade on the major U.S. and Canadian exchanges, and open a cash account.

-Using Wealthsimple is an excellent option for beginners looking to invest with a little help.
-It takes little no investing knowledge to begin as the company’s Robo-advisor does all the work.
-Plus, it’s much cheaper than a typical financial advisor that has high fees.
+Using Wealthsimple is an excellent option for beginners looking to invest with a bit of help.
+It takes little to no investing knowledge to begin, as the company’s Robo-advisor does all the work.
+Plus, it’s much cheaper than a typical financial advisor with high fees.

 When investing with Wealthsimple, users must create an account and answer various questions that help determine their risk level.
-With the profile completed, Wealthsimple suggests a portfolio between conservative, balanced, or growth-oriented options.
+Wealthsimple suggests a portfolio between conservative, balanced, or growth-oriented options with the completed profile.

-When getting started, you can choose between a wide range of accounts to meet your goals.
+You can choose between a wide range of accounts to meet your goals when getting started.
 Wealthsimple offers RRSPs, TFSAs, personal accounts, RESPs, RRIFs, LIRAs, joint accounts, and business accounts.
-Wealthsimple’s website offers information about each account to help users choose which is right for them.
+Wealthsimple’s website provides information about each account to help users choose what is right.

 Investing experts create the portfolios by choosing various low-fee ETFs across the board.
-This means user’s portfolios consist of various bonds and stocks from Canadian, US and other foreign exchanges to ensure each portfolio is diversified.
+This means users’ portfolios consist of multiple bonds and stocks from Canadian, US and other foreign exchanges to ensure each portfolio is diversified.

 When investing with Wealthsimple, there are different pricing brackets your account may fall into.